BASC Member Bands & Performers

 The sounds of Hazel Mountain have been influenced not just by the great bluegrass music tradition, but also by the old country standards and western swing, the cowboy songs and folk ballads, the island scene a nd the rock scene, playing songs from Steven Foster to Bill Monroe, from Bob Dylan to the Beatles, Gene Autry to John Denver.
 If you enjoy variety and have an open musical mind, you'll appreciate Hazel Mountain.

 - Based in the San Gabriel Valley, Keeping Fire is a band that plays acoustic music ranging from bluegrass to new folk and cowboy tunes.
 Of special interest are tunes the band has written dealing with the gold mines of the eastern San Gabriel Mountains.
 Keeping Fire consists of five veteran musicians all of whom have been actively involved in the Southern California music scene since the 1960s, incl uding performances and tours with a wide variety of top-of-the-line performers.
-The members of the band are: Donn Cunningham on guitar, Fred Heilbrun on banjo, Jarrett Lesko on resonator guitar, Steve Wilke on mandolin, and Ron Vance on upright bass.
+The members of the band are: Donn Cunningham on guitar, Fred Heilbrun on banjo, Jarrett Lesko on resonator guitar, Steve Wilke on mandolin, and Scott Olsen on acoustic bass.
 Keeping Fire has performed at bluegrass festivals, concerts, theaters, corporate functions, and private parties.
 They would love to bring their tight harmonies and driving instrumentals to your event.

 Contact: Fred Heibrun, (818)708-2479, contact-keeping-fire